uzleosharif/TGC-VP/README.md

 provides a comprehensive and consistent solution to develop processor cores.

 # etiss in TGC-VP
-this project replaces the default dbt-rise ISS with ETISS
+This project replaces the default dbt-rise ISS with ETISS.
+The ETISS core is provided as a SystemC wrapper (`cpu_minres.h/cpp`) within the `etiss-sc` lib repo (found at project root).